XChain-Platform/xchain-indexer/docs/actions/MESSAGE.md

 #  XChain Platform Action - MESSAGE
-This action allows for the sending of plaintext and encrypted messages between addresses
+This action allows for the sending of plaintext and encrypted messages between addresses.

 ## PARAMS
 | Name                | Type   | Description                                |